contentstack/contentstack-java-news-web-app-example/README.md

 - To skip the basics, do the following:

-- Download and unzip the source repository for this guide, or clone it using Git: git clone https://github.com/ishaileshmishra/contentstack-java-spring-example.git
+- Download and unzip the source repository for this guide, or clone it using Git: git clone https://github.com/contentstack/contentstack-java-news-web-app-example.git

-- cd into contentstack-java-spring-example/initial
+- cd contentstack-java-news-web-app-example

-- Jump ahead to Create a Simple Web Application.
+- Run the Application.

-- When you finish, you can check your results against the code in gs-spring-boot/complete.

 ## Step: 3 Add Contentstack Dependency